-Jury backs man who claims Roundup weed killer caused cancer
+Maker of Roundup weed killer told to pay $289m in damages to man with terminal cancer

 -

+Maker of Roundup weed killer told to pay $289m in damages to man with terminal cancer

+The maker of Roundup weedkiller has insisted British consumers are safe to use the product after a US jury backed a groundsman's claim the pesticide contributed to his terminal cancer.
-A San Francisco jury has awarded 289 million dollars (£226 million) to a former school groundsman who claimed Monsanto’s popular Roundup weed killer contributed to his terminal cancer.

-In its decision on Friday, the state court jury found the agribusiness giant failed to adequately warn of the risks of using Roundup.
+A San Francisco jury awarded $289m (£226m) to former school groundsman Dewayne Johnson after the state court jury found the agribusiness giant failed to adequately warn of the risks of using Roundup.

+UK retailer Homebase, that stocks Roundup weedkiller, has told ITV News it is "reviewing its product range" in response to the ruling.

-Dewayne Johnson’s lawyers said he sprayed Roundup and a similar product, Ranger Pro, in large quantities as a pest control manager at a San Francisco Bay Area school district.
+Mr Johnson’s lawyers said he sprayed Roundup and a similar product, Ranger Pro, in large quantities as a pest control manager at a San Francisco Bay Area school district.

 He developed a rash and was 42 when he was diagnosed with non-Hodgkin’s lymphoma in 2014.